Reverse Training to Nurse the Reversal Curse: Experiments

 $\mbox{REVERSE}_{rand}$ can also solve this task, but only when the maximum segment length $k$ is long enough.
 When $k$ is smaller than the entity name length, the entity names will always split across multiple segments, thus the same issue as with word reversal could arise.

 {\textsf{bioS}} {\textsf{bioR}}

-\subsection{Reversing Biography Task}
+\subsection{Reversing biography task}

 When the reversal curse was discovered in \cite{allen2023physics32}, the authors utilized a biography dataset of 100K randomly generated individuals with unique English names.
-The biographies were either generated using a pool of sentence templates (the $\bioS$ dataset) or generated using the Llama model (the $\bioL$ dataset)~\citep{touvron2023llama}.
-The biography entries always start with the person's full name. \footnote{They consider two types of training, pre-train + finetune (FT) in which they pre-train the model with biography entries and then finetune with QA tasks; mixed-training in which they train the model once with both the biography entries and the QA tasks (not in the same context).
-They always use half of the individuals' QA tasks for training and evaluate the QA accuracies on the remaining half. } The reversal QA task is, therefore, very natural: given a person's partial or full biography details, ask for the person's name.
+The biographies were either generated using a pool of sentence templates (the $\bioS$ dataset) or generated using the Llama~\citep{touvron2023llama} model (the $\bioL$ dataset).
+The biography entries always start with the person's full name.
+The reversal QA task is, therefore, very natural: given a person's partial or full biography details, ask for the person's name. \footnote{Authors consider two types of training, pre-train + finetune (FT) in which they pre-train the model with biography entries and then finetune with QA tasks; mixed-training in which they train the model once with both the biography entries and the QA tasks (not in the same context).
+They always use half of the individuals' QA tasks for training and evaluate the QA accuracies on the remaining half. }

-We conducted the same experiment in their setting, with respect to token, word, and entity-preserving reversals.
-Our main findings can be summarized as follows (see \autoref{tab:bio_summary}, and \autoref{app:bio} \autoref{tab:bio}): \begin{itemize}[leftmargin=5mm] \item For the reversal tasks of determining the person's full name, only in the entity-preserving reversal case do accuracies become non-trivial.
-Both token/word reversals completely fail in such tasks. \begin{itemize} \item When determining a person's full name given only the birth date, the reversal task accuracy remains near zero; this is because dates are treated as three entities in our adopted entity detection method, so their ordering is \emph{not preserved} in the reversal. \end{itemize}
+We conducted the same experiment in their setting, with respect to token, word, entity-preserving, and random segment reversals.
+Our main findings can be summarized as follows (see \autoref{tab:bio_summary}, and \autoref{app:bio} \autoref{tab:bio}): \begin{itemize}[leftmargin=12pt] \item For the reversal tasks of determining the person's full name, only in the entity-preserving or random segment reversal cases do accuracies become non-trivial.
+Both token/word reversals completely fail in such tasks. \begin{itemize} \item When determining a person's name given only their birth date, the accuracy of reversal tasks remains near zero.
+This aligns with the ``reverse6'' task results in \citet{allen2023physics32}: after reversals, the person's name appears near the end of the biography, so that the model stores the person's name \emph{jointly into} all their attributes.
+Therefore, providing only one attribute is insufficient for the model to accurately identify the person's name. \footnote{This is also confirmed by the P-probing results in \citet{allen2023physics31}, which demonstrate that knowledge of the last-appearing entity is stored in a complex manner jointly into all prior entities.}